Ioana-P/twitter_topic_and_sentiment_tracking/index.md

 Perhaps the opacity of the points should be a greater focus of attention: it would appear that attention flared up dramatically on Musk (for this segment of the data) and then died down again slowly, but maintained the tendency to be negative.

+### Bottom-line

+* Musk's tweets on the war did generate a significant response on Twitter, although this appears to have been short-lived
+* These tweets form very clear clusters of topics and can be amalgamated with other, tangentially related topics.
+* BERTopic is an awesome tool that I'm looking forward to using again!

 ### Repo filing system:

 Notebooks
-1. index.Rmarkdown - principal notebook of findings and final results; most relevant notebook to most people 2a.
+1. index.md - principal file of findings and final results; most relevant notebook to most people 2a.
 Topic_modelling_with_BERT.ipynb - notebook details the journey of analysing the model results and extracting insights.
 2b.
 Modelling_w_BERTopic_GColab.ipynb - Google Colab notebook where the BERTopic and sentiment models' results were generated.
 3. EDA.ipynb - rough exploration of the data; go here for more in-depth look at some of the data.
 Most of the visualizations therein were not used.